youyanggu/covid19_projections/about.md

 We posted [a Tweet](https://twitter.com/youyanggu/status/1248844841733128192) on April 11 about MTA (NYC) and BART (Bay Area) subway ridership being down 90% in March.
 However, the deaths have only dropped around 25% in NY, while CA have not seen any decrease in deaths, more than a month after the drop in ridership.

 We believe that a successful model must be able to quickly determine what is realistic and what is not, and the above examples highlights our main concerns with the IHME model.
-IHME is making grossly unfounded assumptions that is going to cost lives if their advice is heeded by policy-makers.
+IHME is making grossly unfounded assumptions that is going to lead to dire consequences if their advice is heeded by policy-makers.

 [Back to Top](#top)